 5. A dual organization helps you play your cards right

 Exploring new business opportunities is fundamentally different compared to optimizing a mature business.
-There is a need for different tools and competences as well as different structures and ways of doing things for new businesses to hatch and prosper, especially if it is in the shadow of a mature and protective mother.
-There is however also strong evidence that todays and tomorrows senior leaders will need to master both exploitation of their current business AND exploration of new business opportunities – in parallel – to help their organizations survive in the long run.
+There is a need for different tools and competencies as well as different structures and ways of doing things for new businesses to hatch and prosper, especially if it is in the shadow of a mature and protective mother.
+There is however also strong evidence that today’s and tomorrows senior leaders will need to master both exploitations of their current business AND exploration of new business opportunities – in parallel – to help their organizations survive in the long run.
 In parallel, the challenge is to keep things simple.

 6. There are many great tools available to help you on your quest

-Some of the worlds greatest thinkers behind Strategic Thinking, Market Orientation, Customer Centricity, Design Thinking, Business Model Innovation, Value Proposition Design and the Lean Start Up movement provide great tools to navigate into a future unknown, and to rapidly explore and test future opportunities with reduced risk.
+Some of the worlds greatest thinkers behind Strategic Thinking, Market Orientation, Customer Centricity, Design Thinking, Business Model Innovation, Value Proposition Design and the Lean Start Up movement provide great tools to navigate into a future unknown and to rapidly explore and test future opportunities with reduced risk.

 7. A growth mindset is key

-A growth mindset is key, and people is ultimately what make things happen.
-Having a growth mindset means believing in continuous learning, embracing change and challenges, to be persistent in the face of setbacks and seeing effort as the path to mastery.
+A growth mindset is key, and people are ultimately what make things happen.
+Having a growth mindset means believing in continuous learning, embracing change and challenges, to be persistent in the face of setbacks and seeing the effort as the path to mastery.
 Also, it means realizing that learning is lifelong and never ends.

 8. The world is a place of infinite possibilities